The MCR Committee is made up of 26 members in total, with four executive positions and 22 supporting members.

 The Fresher’s Officer is the first point of contact for many incoming Freshers.
 The role of the Freshers’ Rep is to coordinate and oversee all the activities in Freshers’ Week in Michaelmas term, as well as any other Fresher-related event.
 The position also involves a small amount of work during term, answering email queries from prospective students and taking the occasional tour.

-The current Fresher’s Officer is Scarlett Harris.
+The current Fresher’s Officer is Ryan Hoyle.

 General Committee Members